Nasokin/Nouportal/README.md

 # Nouportal
-A lifesaving Firefox Add-on that does what OU's portal and CLE should have done in the first place: Autofill login.
+A lifesaving Firefox add-on that autofills your username and login in the OU Portal and CLE. 🤡

-## 25/07/2023 Update
+## 2023-05-27 Update
-Probably works.
-Shirankedo.
+Signed and probably works. 知らんけど。